Frequently Asked Questions

 A typical interior paint project can take between 6 and 10 days depending on the size and if we are also painting the trim.
 Trim and door painting often take as long as the walls and ceilings combined.

-We select from a wide range of products based on the type of project and the specific elements a given surface will be subjected to after we are done painting it.
+At Phinney Ridge Painting, we select from a wide range of products based on the type of project and the specific elements a given surface will be subjected to after we are done painting it.
 Where and when we can, we prefer to use PNW-specific products made by PNW companies.
 Check out our Products page to learn more!

-We employ a wide range of solutions to protect plants during the prep and paint process.
+At Phinney Ridge Painting, we employ a wide range of solutions to protect plants during the prep and paint process.
 From 5-gallon buckets placed over new plantings to plastic sheeting or even bed sheets to cover larger plants such as Rhodis and Azaleas.
 To protect soil we use heavy-duty 1-2 ml plastic, catch n cover garden fabric, and even burlap if the situation calls for it.
 These decisions are discussed between the customer and the Project Manager during the initial project walk-through.

-Our exterior painting timelines vary greatly and depend on the size and age of the home as well as particular details such as prep needs and the number of colors.
+Phinney Ridge Painting's exterior painting timelines vary greatly and depend on the size and age of the home as well as particular details such as prep needs and the number of colors.
 Typically an average size home can take anywhere between 6 and 12 days to complete.

 Yes!
-We provide an industry-leading 7-year exterior warranty.
+At Phinney Ridge Paininting, we provide an industry-leading 7-year exterior warranty.
 This warranty is the result of decades of product testing and process refinement.
 Paint warranties typically cover the first half of the expected life of the paint job.
 At PRP we believe our prep, products, and process will consistently produce paint jobs that will last a minimum of 15 years and in many cases longer.
 Restrictions: Due to wear and tear beyond our control, some surfaces are not covered such as decks, steps, and porches that get walked on as we cannot control wear and tear.
 In many cases, we also cannot warranty dark colors with an LRV of 20 or lower. *Although we do not provide our warranty on these surfaces we still employ our products and processes to ensure maximum longevity.

 Want To Learn More?